Camellias can be successfully grown in pots and other outdoor containers for decades, requiring just a little bit of extra attention.

 Make sure your plant has a cool space to rest - less than 60°F. Even during dormancy, Camellias require bright, filtered light.
 South facing windows are best, but any that receives some direct sun will be adequate.
 Artificial, full-spectrum plant lights can also be used, if necessary.
 Since the heat in our homes tends to dry the air, check the soil's moisture level frequently, and water as needed.

-If moving your plant outdoors for the warmer months, make sure not to rush things.
-The plants moving outside should be placed in the shade and gradually exposed to more sunlight over time.
+When moving your plant(s) back outdoors in the spring, be careful not to rush things.
+Place plants in the shade at first and gradually expose them to more sunlight over time.
 This is true for all plants- not just Camellias!
 This process allows the plant to slowly re-acclimate to the outdoors, reducing stress and the risk of sunburn.